sunnybeta/one4all/solid/README.md

 - _Dependency Inversion, Injection, Inversion Control are all diffent._
 - _Principle of Dependency Inversion Application of Dependency Inversion also mean different things._

 - High level modules should not depend on low level modules.
-Both should depend on abstraction
+Both should depend on abstractions.
 - Abstraction should not depend on implementation.
 Implementation should depend on abstraction.